WordPress/gutenberg/docs/designers-developers/developers/themes/theme-support.md

 add_theme_support('editor-styles');
 ```

-You shouldn't need to change your editor styles too much; most themes can add the snippet above and get similar results in the classic editor and inside Gutenberg.
+You shouldn't need to change your editor styles too much; most themes can add the snippet above and get similar results in the Classic Editor and inside Gutenberg.

 ### Dark backgrounds